pndavis/pndavis.github.io/_pages/movies.md

 ---

+Here is my process when seeing a movie:
+For most movies I either see it at the AMC 10 because I can walk there, or an AMC the works with my schedule because of A-List.
+Some movies I don't care enough about to go out of the way to see in a premium format.
+For those that I do, I first check if they have been shot on an IMAX camera.
+If so, I'll go the Boeing.
+If not, I'll either make the drive to a theater with Dolby, or go to the Cinerama.

+---

+Individual Theaters:

 AMC Seattle 10: This theater used to be a Sundance theater before it was bought out by AMC.
 It still has kept the focus on indie films.